Some people say that SEO doesn’t apply to ecommerce and that Google will naturally pick them up and bring in new traffic.

 But this simply isn’t true.

 If your competition are optimizing their websites and you’re not – the result?
 They’re taking ALL your traffic and customers.
-Ignore SEO at your own peril.
+Ignoring SEO makes your ecommerce business less known among people.

 If you’re not taking ecommerce SEO seriously- you’re losing money.
 Period.

 So let’s take a quick look at what techniques you can use.

 It is important that before you start working on anything else, you get a solid SEO foundation.

 You wouldn’t build a house without a blueprint!

 You can use a few different tools such as

 Start with Screaming Frog and you can identify everything from Missing Canonical Tags right through to duplicate content.
 Siteliner will support with finding duplicate content and Semrush actually have their own dedicated auditing tool.

 So seriously, you need to get your site audited before even thinking about keywords or developing a link building strategy!
 You’ll solve a ton of problems as well as making it easy for google to crawl.

 2. Have a look at the speed of your site.